 You know what they say: with great parties comes great hangovers.
-You know the feeling: headache, fatigue, nausea, and the kryptonite of bright lights and loud noises.
+You know the symptoms of a hangover: headache, fatigue, upset stomach, and the kryptonite of bright lights and loud noises.
 No one wants to greet the day feeling less than their best.
 Here are 8 hangover cures to help you start your day off on the right foot!

 As you probably know, the big reason you feel rotten after a night of heavy drinking is dehydration.
 This is why it’s a good idea to have some water in between other, more interesting drinks when partying.
-Finishing the night and starting the morning off with a big glass of cold H2O is sure to help you recover more quickly.
+Finishing the night and starting the morning with a glass of water is sure to help you recover more quickly.
 If your stomach isn’t up to the task, crush some ice and try that instead.

 You’ll also need to boost your electrolytes after a night of imbibing so that you can rehydrate more easily.
 Electrolytes (essential minerals such as sodium, calcium, and potassium) help your body better absorb fluids.
 A sports drink will supplement these easily, or you can get in touch with your inner child and pick up some oral supplements such as popsicles or pediatric electrolyte drinks.
 For a drink with naturally occurring electrolytes, try coconut water!

 It may not help with your new diet, but we won’t tell.
 If you can stomach it, a hot and greasy breakfast may be just what the hangover doctor ordered.
 Whether toast, bacon and eggs, or cold pizza, this comforting hangover tradition is a good way to feel normal again – even if it doesn’t bear much scientific backing.